bwhicks/Getting_Cleaning_Data_Project/README.md

 The original dataset has also been uploaded to the repo for posterity's sake.
-The study examined 30 subjects engaging in various activities and reported various derived values  aspects of their physical movement.
+The study examined 30 subjects engaging in various activities and reported various derived values  aspects of their physical movement as collected using a smartphone.

+All R scripts are students' own work, but do reference the UCI HAR Dataset

 ## run_analysis.R